SunsetFi/suntime-js/docs/03-type-coersion.md

 Calling a function from the host will:

-- Coerce the this argument to a StaticJs value
+- Coerce the 'this' argument to a StaticJs value
 - Coerce all arguments to StaticJs values
 - Invoke the function synchronously.
 - Coerce the result to a native value and return it.